Rosuav/ThirdSquare/README.md

 special-cased; railway station touches may always affect duration.
 Don't like.)

 This requires that a vehicle know in advance what its next trip will be, or else to reject touches-on until it knows that.
-Is that a problem?
-TODO: Ask.
 Vehicles must also have run numbers, which are never reused; XKCD 1340 style recommended, but not enforced.
 Since run numbers are per-vehicle (with the exception of railway stations, which don't use them at all), it doesn't hurt